 Portrait

-Bunita Sawhney is the executive vice president of Consumer Products and Processing at Mastercard and a member of the company’s management committee.
+Bunita Sawhney is the chief consumer product officer at Mastercard a member of the company’s management committee.
 She oversees all consumer and issuer product offerings, including the company’s credit, debit and prepaid products as well as ESG product innovations.
 In this key leadership role, she is responsible for enabling more secure and innovative ways for consumers to make everyday purchases.

 Prior to this role, Bunita was Mastercard’s executive vice president of U.S. Financial Institutions, where she worked alongside customers to deliver products and services that meet people’s everyday needs, with security and peace of mind at the core.
 She was responsible for deepening and expanding Mastercard’s relationships with the largest financial institutions, including Bank of America, Capital One, Wells Fargo Bank and U.S. Bank as well as the community institutions and credit unions nationwide.
 She also focused on growing the consumer, small business and commercial business through strong partnerships, innovation and thought leadership.